Clean air zones around the UK

 Those prices will rise to £4, £8 and £20 respectively in 2025, however, and there'll be no charge for electric cars.
 There are also exemptions for certain workers such as those in health and care, those in financial hardship and Blue Badge holders.
 Residents can get a 90% discount, and taxis get half off.

 Bath Clean Air Zone

-Bath's Clean Air Zone (CAZ) went live on 15 March 2021, also using rules similar to the London ULEZ – but at the moment, private cars aren’t included.
-Vehicles such as taxis and vans will be charged £9 per day, and buses and lorries will pay £100 – if they don’t comply with Euro 4 (petrol) or Euro 6 (diesel) emissions regulations.
-Bath and North East Somerset Council said that it would offer financial support to some firms that need to upgrade their vehicles to stay compliant, though.
+Bath's Clean Air Zone (CAZ) went live on 15 March 2021.
+It also uses rules similar to the London ULEZ, but at the moment, private cars aren’t included.
+Vehicles such as taxis and vans are charged £9 per day, while buses and lorries pay £100 if they don’t comply with Euro 4 (petrol) or Euro 6 (diesel) emissions regulations.
+Bath and North East Somerset Council had said that it'll offer financial support to some firms that need to upgrade their vehicles to stay compliant.

 Bristol diesel ban

 Bristol had considered banning diesel cars completely from certain streets in the city centre, but this initiative was scrapped.
-The plans were to prevent all diesel cars from entering select streets between 7am and 3pm, and commercial vehicles would have had to pay a fee.
-After the plans were scrapped, the city’s mayor has said that new clean air plans are being drawn up that don’t involve individuals or businesses paying a fee.
+The plans were to prevent all diesel cars from entering selected streets between 7am and 3pm, while commercial diesel vehicles would have had to pay a fee.
+After the plans were scrapped, the city’s mayor has said that new clean-air plans are being drawn up that don’t involve individuals or businesses paying a fee.

 Other clean air zones

 Leeds had plans for a clean-air zone, but as of October 2020, councillors approved a recommendation to discontinue these plans following the outcome of a joint review with central government.
 This was due to the uptake of lower-emission, compliant vehicles; most vehicles that would have been charged under the plans had already been replaced by cleaner models in advance of the zone’s introduction.